 Fast fashion is big business.
 Zara has built a brand that records $18.9 billion in revenue annually thanks to its supply-chain-efficient efforts to take looks from the runway, recreate them for a fraction of the cost, and put them on its e-commerce site and on brick-and-mortar shelves across the globe in a matter of weeks.
 Fashion Nova – which is firmly situated among a new wave of wildly popular ultra-fast fashion entities – has built a lucrative business thanks to the lighting-speed replication of celebrity looks, with its revenues, which were inching towards a half a billion dollars as of 2017, a testament to its growing appeal.

-As these brands continue to amass loyal followings, grow their already-enviable bottom lines, and boast increasingly swift turnaround times, one of the most common questions is this: how exactly do brands, such as Zara and Fashion Nova, sell near-exact replicas of designer looks and remain largely unscathed by intellectual property litigation?
+As these brands continue to amass loyal followings, grow their already-enviable bottom lines, and boast increasingly swift turnaround times, one of the most common questions is this: how exactly do brands – whether it be Zara and Fashion Nova or those of heavily-followed influencers that routinely look to high fashion for “inspiration” – sell near-exact replicas of designer looks and remain largely unscathed by intellectual property litigation?
 In other words, how is this type of copying legal?

 This is a relatively easy task if a garment includes an original print, pattern, graphic, textile design, or other surface decoration that could, at least in theory, exist “either on its own or fixed in some other tangible medium of expression.”
 A recent example?
 In the case that it filed against Marc Jacobs late last year, Nirvana LLC is claiming copyright protection in its famed smiley face design because it can be imagined separately from the t-shirt upon which it appears.